raffg/trump-tweet-author-identification/README.md

 |Precision|94%|92%|90%|91%|90%|86%|
 |Recall|95%|90%|88%|89%|90%|75%|

-For my final model, I assembled an ensemble of Random Forest, AdaBoost, Logistic Regression, KNN, and SVM.
+For my final model, I created an ensemble of Random Forest, AdaBoost, Logistic Regression, KNN, and SVM.

 ## The Flynn Tweet

 And as for that Flynn Tweet?
 My analysis indicates it was written by Trump himself, and not by his lawyer, as they both claim.
-However, my models are split evenly.
+However, my models are split evenly on this one.
 Some predict Trump, others not Trump.
-The Logistic Regression outputs a probability estimate of 97% that it came from Trump.
-Fittingly, the [/@RPMMAS](https://twitter.com/RPMMAS) twitter account performed an informal poll of its users and received almost 2000 responses, with 96% indicating they believed the tweet to have come from Trump:
+The Logistic Regression outputs a probability estimate of 97% and Naive Bayes of 94% that it came from Trump.
+Correspondingly, the [/@RPMMAS](https://twitter.com/RPMMAS) twitter account performed an informal poll of its users and received almost 2000 responses, with 96% indicating they believed the tweet to have come from Trump:

 ![WH claims his lawyer wrote this tweet: "I had to fire General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to those lies.
 It is a shame because his actions during the transition were lawful.
 There was nothing to hide!"
 Do you believe that's true?](images/flynn_tweet_poll.png)

 A word of caution though: not all of my models individually agreed that Trump wrote it.
 Specifically, AdaBoost, KNN, and SVM indicated that it is a non-Trump tweet.
 Random Forest, Naive Bayes, and Logistic Regression all output Trump as the author.
-In my opinion, after reviewing thousands of Trump tweets throughout this project and evaluating all features which describe his tweets, I find the topic, sentiment, and emotion very much to be Trumpish, while the phrasing, grammar, and punctuation all indicate another author.
-I believe the tweet was written collaboratively, with Trump feeding someone the gist of the tweet and that unknown author actually composing it.
+In my opinion, after reviewing thousands of Trump tweets throughout this project and evaluating all features which describe his tweets, I find the topic, sentiment, and emotion very much to be Trumpian, while the phrasing, grammar, and style all indicate another author.
+I believe the tweet was written collaboratively, with Trump providing the topical features of the tweet and an unknown author actually composing it.

 ## Sources